This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 Philadelphia Story.
 Directed by George Cukor, performances by Cary Grant, Katharine Hepburn, and James Stewart, Metro-Goldwyn-Mayer, 1940.

 Director Last Name, First Name, director.
 “Title of Video/Segment.”
-Title of Website/Program.
-Publisher of Website, Date of Release, URL.
-Accessed Date Accessed.
+Title of Website/Program, Publisher of Website, Date of Release, URL.

 Name(s) of creator, host, or narrator.
 "Title of Episode."
-Title of Podcast, season and episode number if available, publisher, date published, URL.
+Title of Podcast, other contributors if relevant, season and episode number if available, publisher, date published, URL.

 Name(s) of creator, host, or narrator.
 "Title of Episode."
-Title of Podcast, season and episode number if available, publisher, date published.
+Title of Podcast, other contributors if relevant, season and episode number if available, publisher, date published.
 Title of Website, URL.

 Douthat, Ross, et al., hosts.
 "The Pandemic vs. The President."
 The Argument, The New York Times, 12 Mar.
 2020.
 The New York TImes, www.nytimes.com/2020/03/12/opinion/the-argument-coronavirus-trump.html.

 Name(s) of creator, host, narrator, or interviewee.
 "Title of Episode."
-Title of Podcast, Name of app, season and episode number if available, publisher if available, date published.
+Title of Podcast, other contributors if relevant, season and episode number if available, publisher if available, date published.
+Name of app.

 If your instructor uploads content (like an article or book chapter) to Talon, and you need to cite that content in your own work, use these guidelines to help: